Here's to the crazy ones.

 |Verbal & Written Communication||Multi-tasking & Time Management||Team Management|

-The specific skills you need to do a certain job.
-Examples: Scuba Diving or Java Programming.
+The particular skills you need to do a specific job.
+Examples: Fin swimming or Python Programming.

 Transferable Skills for a Career Change Resume

 - Computer and Internet Skills